Skip to content

 Establishing these 4 types of financial accounts is critical in successfully optimizing the Velocity Banking strategy to its fullest potential:

 1. Line of Credit: Start by opening a dedicated line of credit, ideally one with a low interest rate and favorable repayment terms.
-When possible, a home equity line of credit (HELOC) will serve as the cornerstone for your monthly cash flow management.
-Otherwise, you can consider a personal line of credit (PLOC).
+When possible a home equity line of credit (HELOC) will serve as the cornerstone for your monthly cash flow management.
+Otherwise, you can consider a personal line of credit (PLOC) or asset-backed lines (see #4 below).

-2. Credit Cards with Rewards: When opening a line of credit is not possible or efficient, consider using promotional credit card offers, such as 0% interest on balance transfers or purchases for a period of time.
-Credit cards with favorable rewards based on your expenses are ideal during the 0% promotional period, but certainly after it ends.
+2. Credit Cards with Rewards: When opening a line of credit is not possible, consider using promotional credit card offers, such as 0% interest on purchases and balance transfers.
+Credit cards offering favorable rewards based on your spending patterns can also help.

-3. Checking & Savings Accounts: Having a free online bank account that can process the timely transfer of funds between your different loan products and bills is essential.
+3. Checking & Savings Accounts: Having a free online bank account that can process the timely transfers between your different accounts is essential.
 If you are actively paying down bad debt, then a high-yield savings account isn’t really needed yet because any free cash flow should be devoted to lowering balances.

-4. Asset Building Accounts: Once you pay down all bad debt at least, you can more carefully consider where to park free cash flow as it comes in.
-In addition to a high-yield savings account to earn interest on positive cash flow, Velocity Bankers should consider layering in the following accounts for their liquid capital:
+4. Asset Building Accounts: Once you pay down all bad debt, you can more carefully consider where to park free cash flow as it comes in.
+Velocity Bankers should consider layering in the following accounts over a high-yield savings account due to their ability to continue compounding even while borrowing:

 Step 4 - Structuring Your Payments Effectively